What is the New York Youth Institute?

-Registration and paper submission due online by February 28, 2020.
+Registration and paper submission were due online by February 28, 2020 - and are now closed.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
 However, both student and teacher/mentor participants must organize their own transportation to and from the event in Ithaca, NY.

 For more information please contact Francine Jasper at: